ttusia-cisco/SANS-Workshop-2024/README.md

 ## Exercises

 ### Review the pipeline
-Github Actions defines a workflow pipeline in [.github/workflows/ci.yml](.github/workflows/ci.yml).
+GitHub Actions defines a workflow pipeline in [.github/workflows/ci.yml](.github/workflows/ci.yml).
 Lets take a look at the steps it performs to do validation of the planned Terraform.

 ``` yaml
 name: OPA Terraform Validation